ablevargheseme/espidf-build-automation/README.md

 # Blink Example

-(Se the README.md file in the upper level 'examples' directory for more information about examples.)
+(See the README.md file in the upper level 'examples' directory for more information about examples.)

 This example demonstrates how to blink a LED by using the GPIO driver or using the [led_strip](https://components.espressif.com/component/espressif/led_strip) library if the LED is addressable e.g. [WS2812](https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf).
 The `led_strip` library is installed via [component manager](main/idf_component.yml).